axelpale/genversion/README.md

 When `--check-only` flag is used, only the existence and validity of the version module is checked.
 No files are generated or modified.
 The flag is useful for pre-commit hooks and similar.

-The command exits with exit code:
+The command exits with the exit code:
-  - `0` if the version module exists and does not need a refresh.
+  - `0` if the version module is found and is exactly as freshly generated.
-  - `1` if the version module does not exist at all.
+  - `1` if the version module cannot be found.
-  - `2` if the version module exists but needs a refresh.
+  - `2` if the version module is found but needs a refresh.
 This exit code can occur after version increment or when the version module formatting has changed.
-Also, if a version module exists but is not made by genversion, the command will exit with this exit code.
+Also, if a version module is found but is not made by genversion, the command will exit with this exit code.

-The command does not produce any output by default.
+The command with `--check-only` does not produce any output by default.
 Use `-v` to increase its verbosity.

 ## Node API